Full Proposals (by invitation only) due July 31, 2020

 Funding decisions announced in November

-Programs delivering contemplative training in various settings have expanded rapidly over the past decade.
-Our knowledge of cognitive, physiological and clinical effects of these practices (particularly mindfulness) has grown steadily, in large part due to the ongoing efforts of the Mind & Life Institute.
-Expanding from a focus on awareness-based practices to include the cultivation of virtuous, prosocial qualities and actions is clearly warranted as we look to foster positive change in the world.
+Research on contemplation offers a rich opportunity for understanding the mind and its capacity for change, and programs delivering contemplative training in various settings have expanded rapidly over the past decade.
+Our knowledge of cognitive, physiological, and clinical effects of these practices has grown steadily, in large part due to the ongoing efforts of the Mind & Life Institute and our community of scholars.
+Research to date has focused largely on mindfulness-based practices and their impact, although recently compassion-based practices have also been investigated.
+This expansion to include research on the specific cultivation of prosocial qualities and actions is clearly warranted as we look to foster positive change in the world.
+In addition, much of the existing research has examined effects of contemplative practice solely on the individual who practices—a logical first step in this broad investigation.
+However, we believe this is a crucial moment for understanding the development of qualities and outcomes that support not only individual well-being but also interpersonal well-being, societal flourishing, and interconnection.

-To this end, the Mind & Life Institute is pleased to lead the way in supporting the development of this critical field through our new funding program, the PEACE Grants — supporting research on novel interdisciplinary approaches for investigating and nurturing wholesome mental qualities related to Prosociality, Empathy, Altruism, Compassion, and Ethics (PEACE).
+To this end, Mind & Life is pleased to lead the way in expanding contemplative research through our PEACE Grants.
+This funding mechanism supports projects that advance our understanding of wholesome mental qualities and positive interpersonal and social action related to Prosociality, Empathy, Altruism, Compassion, and Ethics (PEACE).
 With this mechanism, Mind & Life will fund projects that advance our understanding of the mechanisms, implementation and outcomes of contemplative strategies to promote well-being and prosocial behavior in individuals and communities.
 In addition, we encourage the development of measures to rigorously assess these qualities in various real-world contexts.
+Please read the full Request for Letters of Intent for more information.

 This grant program encourages the active collaboration of scientists with contemplative scholars/practitioners in all phases of research.
 Humanities proposals are also encouraged.
 Two levels of funding are offered—$25,000 and $100,000—for projects that can be completed in a two-year time frame.